 Please note: As an expedition-style tour, the campsites are rustic and we carry all of our gear with us.
 At each campsite we set up and sleep in backpacking-style tents.
 This tour does not stay at the Whales & Wilderness Glamping basecamp.

 What makes this trip different from the rest?

 - A one-way kayaking tour where we explore new territory every day

 - Experience the best of both the Johnstone Strait area and the Broughton Archipelago

 - One night stay in a remote floating lodge

-- Water taxi transport to guarantee departure in case of foul weather
+- Water taxi transport

 - Option of both double and single kayaks